wqf233333/DJI-SDK-SKILL/README.md

 - What is encrypt error?

   it means you are trying to sending encode data while activation is forgotten or failed.

+- Can I control directly the drone after activation?

+  no. control commands are limited by its corresponding contrl ability. for example, vrc needs to enable vrc control, attitude control needs to enable attitude control

 - What is the default taking-off altitude and how to modify it?